joshbegley/nyt-latest/README.md

 `In a show of collective strength, President Emmanuel Macron of France hosted European allies at the annual Bastille Day parade in Paris.
 Yet Europe is still a hostage to America’s foreign policy.`\
 https://www.nytimes.com/2026/07/14/world/europe/macron-trump-bastille-day-military-parade.html

-**Live Updates: Inflation Drops on Lower Energy Prices**\
+**Live Updates: Inflation Slows on Lower Energy Prices**\
-`The Consumer Price Index rose at an 3.5 percent annual rate in June, lower than a month earlier, as energy prices moderated during a lull in the conflict in the Middle East.`\
+`The Consumer Price Index dropped to an 3.5 percent annual rate in June during a lull in fighting with Iran that now seems over.
+Kevin M. Warsh, the Fed’s chairman, will testify in Congress on Tuesday about the threat higher prices including energy pose to the economy.`\
 https://www.nytimes.com/live/2026/07/14/business/cpi-inflation-warsh-fed

 **In the Public Interest**\